 JUSTIFICATION: Under the ACA, individuals who have access to affordable health coverage may not access MinnesotaCare or federal subsidies for QHP coverage through the Marketplace.
 Employer-sponsored insurance (ESI) - for employed individuals as well as their spouses and dependents - is defined as affordable where the contribution for employee only coverage is less than 9.66% of annual income.
-This is true even when family coverage exceeds the 9.66% threshold24 and as a result, some low- to moderate-income Minnesota families are not able to qualify for MinnesotaCare or APTC/CSR to purchase affordable health insurance coverage.25 This issue has been well documented by State and national policymakers.26 Attempts to fix the family glitch through federal legislative or regulatory change
+This is true even when family coverage exceeds the 9.66% threshold and as a result, some low- to moderate-income Minnesota families are not able to qualify for MinnesotaCare or APTC/CSR to purchase affordable health insurance coverage.
+This issue has been well documented by State and national policymakers.
+Attempts to fix the family glitch through federal legislative or regulatory change have not gained traction to date.
+Minnesota Senator Al Franken (D-MN) introduced the Family Coverage Act (S. 2434) in June 2014, to resolve the glitch, but legislation is unlikely to advance.
+The Departments of Health and Human Services and Treasury, which some perceive as possessing the authority to address the affordability definition administratively, have also declined to act.

-23 Minnesota Department of Human Services.
+&lt;sup>23 Minnesota Department of Human Services.
 Emergency Medical Assistance.
 April 2013.
-Available at: archive.leg.state.mn.us/docs/2013/mandated/130683.pdf
+Available at: http://archive.leg.state.mn.us/docs/2013/mandated/130683.pdf